meghanaraobn/dynamic-topic-generation-llama3/README.md

     ```bash
     python train.py --wandb_key '<api_key>' --num_train_epochs 1
     ```
-    Note: To use steps instead of epochs, comment out `num_train_epochs` and uncomment the `max_steps` training argument in the code.
+    Note: To use steps instead of epochs for fine-tuning, comment out `num_train_epochs` and uncomment the `max_steps` training argument in the code.

 ## Notebook
 - Coming soon